 Digital marketing allows advertisers to discover their core audience in new ways with more precise data tracking and research.
 The information that is available to online advertisers allows you to get in front of prospective and current customers on search engines, websites, social media, email, and video.
 Each of these platforms offer a variety of ways to simultaneously discover and learn about your audience.

-2. AdWords is intention focused, Facebook builds awareness
+2. Google Ads is intention focused, Facebook builds awareness

 Search engine and social media marketing both play a huge role in how you want to target online.